Valexr/POW-test-task/README.md

 ## Deliverables
-Feel free to use any chatbot you know.
-The main purpose is to understand how you can use Svelte and your ability to deploy your code.
+Feel free to use any chatbot you know to inspire how it might look and work.
+The main purpose is to understand how you can use Svelte and your ability to deploy the code.

 As a result, please provide:
-- The link to the deployed app
+- The link to the deployed app.
+You can use Vercel for the deployment process; there is a free tier for personal purposes.
 - The link to the repository with the code

 Good luck!